apache/datafusion/docs/source/specification/roadmap.md

 ## Move query scheduler into DataFusion

-The Ballista scheduler has some advantages over DataFusion query execution because it doesn't try to eagerly execute the entire query at once but breaks it down into a directionally acyclic graph (DAG) stages executes a configurable number of stages and tasks concurrently.
+The Ballista scheduler has some advantages over DataFusion query execution because it doesn't try to eagerly execute the entire query at once but breaks it down into a directionally-acyclic graph (DAG) of stages and executes a configurable number of stages and tasks concurrently.
 It should be possible to push some of this logic down to DataFusion so that the same scheduler can be used to scale across cores in-process and across nodes in a cluster.

 ## Implement execution-time cost-based optimizations based on statistics

-After the execution of a query stage, accurate statistics are available about the resulting data.
+After the execution of a query stage, accurate statistics are available for the resulting data.
 These statistics could be leveraged by the scheduler to optimize the query during execution.
 For example, when performing a hash join it is desirable to load the smaller side of the join into memory and in some cases we cannot predict which side will be smaller until execution time.